massanishi/document_similarity_algorithms_experiments/doc2vec/README.md

 - Section: style
 - Subsection: modern love
 - Story: Human interest
-- Bese case prediction: The article will be about dating for older couples who have experienced marriage.
+- best case prediction: The article will be about dating for older couples who have experienced marriage.

 ### Result